-31.14 Continuous Service
+32.14 Continuous Service

-For the purposes of this Article, continuous service at the University is not interrupted by any sabbatical taken under Article 28 or any leave or authorized absence taken under Article 35.
+For the purposes of this Article, continuous service at the University is not interrupted by any sabbatical taken under Article 29 or any leave or authorized absence taken under Article 36 with the exception of a leave of absence without pay.

-ARTICLE 32: THE NIPISSING UNIVERSITY PENSION PLAN
+ARTICLE 33: THE NIPISSING UNIVERSITY PENSION PLAN

-- 32.1 The Nipissing University Pension Plan (NUPP), a defined contribution plan, will continue for the term of this Agreement unless both parties agree otherwise. - (a) The Employer and Member will each contribute 10% of a Member's annual salary, less the 2001 Canada Pension Plan (CPP) rate of 4.3%, to a maximum of one-half of the Canada Revenue Agency limit for contributions to a defined contribution plan. - (b) The NUPP is administered by an independent trustee selected by the Board of Governors after due consideration of advice from the Pension and Benefits Advisory Committee. - (c) The NUPP is available to all Members on an optional basis on the first day of Employment. - (d) On termination of a Member's employment for any reason other than death, disability, or retirement, the Member may elect a cash refund or transfer as stipulated by the NUPP and as allowed by the Ontario Pension and Benefits Act. - (e) The Employer will make reasonable efforts to assist Members to transfer pension funds to or from their respective plans. - 32.2 The parties to the Agreement undertake to cooperate with any external group or body having a prima facie legitimate interest in the Plan or University Pension Plans in general, such as the Federal or Provincial Governments and their agencies, and Associations representative of University administration and/or faculties, with a view to improving the pension benefits of Members, subject to the external body or agency paying the real and actual costs of producing the information requested. - 32.3 In respect of the foregoing, the Employer undertakes to provide information concerning the funding, liabilities, terms and conditions of operations of the Plan to any group or body of the nature of those indicated, as soon as such information is available.
+- 33.1 The Nipissing University Pension Plan (NUPP), a defined contribution plan, will continue for the term of this Agreement unless both parties agree otherwise. - (a) Effective May 1, 2023, the Employer and Member will each contribute 7.5% of a Member's annual salary, up to the Year's Maximum Pensionable Earnings (YMPE) limit set by the Canada Pension Plan (CPP), and 10% for any part of a Member's annual salary above the YMPE limit, to a maximum of one-half of the Canada Revenue Agency limit for contributions to a defined contribution plan. - (b) Effective May 1, 2025, the Employer and Member will each contribute 8% of a Member's annual salary, up to the Year's Maximum Pensionable Earnings (YMPE) limit set by the Canada Pension Plan (CPP), and 10.5% for any part of a Member's annual salary above the YMPE limit, to a maximum of onehalf of the Canada Revenue Agency limit for contributions to a defined contribution plan. - (c) The NUPP is administered by an independent trustee selected by the Board of Governors after due consideration of advice from the Pension and Benefits Advisory Committee. - (d) The NUPP is available to all Members on an optional basis on the first day of employment. - (e) On termination of a Member's employment for any reason other than death, disability, or retirement, the Member may elect a cash refund or transfer as stipulated by the NUPP and as allowed by the Ontario Pension and Benefits Act. - (f) The Employer will make reasonable efforts to assist Members to transfer pension funds to or from their respective plans.

+33.2 The Ontario Teachers' Pension Plan (OTPP)

+For Members enrolled in the OTPP, the Members and the Employer will pay contributions in accordance with the terms of the OTPP.
+The determination of benefits and contribution rates is solely within the jurisdiction of the OTPP.

+- 33.3 The parties to the Agreement undertake to cooperate with any external group or body having a prima facie legitimate interest in the Plan or University Pension Plans in general, such as the Federal or Provincial Governments and their agencies, and Associations representative of University administration and/or faculties, with a view to improving the pension benefits of Members, subject to the external body or agency paying the real and actual costs of producing the information requested. - 33.4 In respect of the foregoing, the Employer undertakes to provide information concerning the funding, liabilities, terms and conditions of operations of the Plan to any group or body of the nature of those indicated, as soon as such information is available.
 Such information will be presented in such a way as not to violate the confidentiality of individuals.